HChathu103/Ultra-Precision-Current-Voltage-Measurement-System/README.md

 ## 📈 Data Logging

-- Serial communication to PC
+- Serial communication to PC using HC05-Bluetooth module
 - Data stored as `.csv`
 - Can be analyzed using:
   - Excel